postmanlabs/labs-docs/v6/postman/api_documentation/adding_and_verifying_custom_domains.md

 To verify a domain, check the box "I've added the TXT and CNAME records".
 Next click **Verify Domain**.
 A confirmation message appears stating domain has been verified.

+**Note:** Postman generates a LetsEncrypt certificate to send a confirmation message after the domain is verified.
+If your domain has CAA records set, then you must explicitly allow LetsEncrypt to set certificates for your domain.
+To allow LetsEncrypt generate this certificate, refer to [LetsEncrypt Documentation](https://letsencrypt.org/docs/caa)

 If you choose not to verify the domain now, click **Verify Later**.

 In addition, if you want to delete the custom domain, click the "Delete Custom Domain" link.